fergbrain/countdown-timer/readme.txt

 = 1.7 =
 Release Date: 3/9/2007:

- * Note: You may �lose� your date when you upgrade, so you might want to write them down.
+ * Note: You may 'lose' your date when you upgrade, so you might want to write them down.
 If you forget to write them down, just downgrade to 1.6.1 and write them down, then upgrade again.
  * On update, color bar is displayed at top
  * Fixed a bug where HTML characters were not escaped
  * Prefixing and Suffixing of the event